Tarunshrma/go-microservice/currency/README.md

 Use below command in terminal to test the GetRate function on grpc service Currency

 **grpcurl --plaintext -d '{"Base":"USD", "Destination":"INR"}' localhost:9092 Currency.GetRate**

+This command is used to query the stream data **grpcurl --plaintext -msg-template -d @ localhost:9092 Currency.SubscribeRates**